johanhedin/nanoca/doc/SMARTCARD.md

 pkcs15-tool --no-cache --list-pins
 ```

-The `--no-cache` option is used so that pkcs15-tool does not use the opensc
+The `--no-cache` option is used so that `pkcs15-tool` does not use the `opensc`
-file cache concept that Fedora activates out-of-the-box.
+file cache concept that Fedora activates out of the box.
 The default settings
-are that pkcs15-init is not cached but pkcs15-tool is.
+are that `pkcs15-init` is not cached but `pkcs15-tool` is.
 This totally messes up
-things when you modify your card with pkcs15-init and then view the changes with
+things when you modify your card with `pkcs15-init` and then view the changes with
-pkcs15-tool.
-The caching can also be controlled system wide via `/etc/opensc.conf`.
+`pkcs15-tool`.
+The caching can also be controlled system-wide via `/etc/opensc.conf`.

 If the cache bites you anyway, it can be cleared with: